-- Requested grant funds must be between \$1 million and \$8 million. - Include all relevant expenses, including, but not limited to: staff, contracts, environmental compliance permitting, reporting, supplies, equipment, and GIS support. - Identify any anticipated revenue (program income) and explain how it will be reinvested into the project. - Ensure consistency across the budget sheet, budget narrative, and optional budget justification. - Matching funds are not required but may improve competitiveness.
+- Priority will be given to applicants that request between \$1 million and \$8 million in grant funds. - Include all relevant expenses, including, but not limited to: staff, contracts, environmental compliance permitting, reporting, supplies, equipment, and GIS support. - Identify any anticipated revenue (program income) and explain how it will be reinvested into the project. - Ensure consistency across the budget sheet, budget narrative, and optional budget justification. - Matching funds are not required but may improve competitiveness.